 In addition, the one and only key to success in this event is to be prepared.
 If your student works hard to prepare for this event, they will succeed.
 If for some reason, your student is not completely prepared or doesn't do as well as they hoped in the audition, they will still receive points toward earning cups, and they'll get some very helpful and specific suggestions from the judges about what to work on for the following year!

 When and where is the Junior Festival?

-The festival for Metro Music Makers' students is March 21, 2020 at Piano Works, located at 2805 Buford Highway in Duluth.
+The festival for Metro Music Makers' students is March 20, 2021, location TBD.
 Each student will be assigned a specific audition time.
 If you are unavailable for the entire day but want to participate, please contact us and we will attempt to find your student a spot at another Festival event in the area.

 If you are not a Metro Music Makers customer, visit the NFMC website to look up a Junior Club in your area.
 Contact the chairperson for that club for the festival date.